SystemsApproach/aether-onramp/README.md

 * Enabling SR-IOV to optimize performance.
 * Scaling from a signal server to multiple servers.

-Note that if you don't have access to a physical server, running a VM on your laptop will work for the first stage, but you will be limited how far you can go in bringing up a live deployment.
+If you don't have access to a physical server, running a VM on your laptop will work for the first stage, but you will be limited how far you can go in bringing up a live deployment.

+> Note: Aether supports hybrid deployments spanning multiple edge
-Also note that bringing up multiple Aether clusters under the control of a centralized management platform is not currently in scope, but it is a long-term goal that we will consider in the future.
+> sites, but bringing up multiple clusters under the control of a
+> centralized management platform is not currently in scope for OnRamp.
+> However, such configurations will be considered in the future.

 ## Stage 1: Bring Up Aether